hackolade/docs/Studio/Editions.md

 &nbsp;

-&nbsp;**(\*):** License metric is per Operating System Instance (“OSI”) (i.e. PCs under Windows, Mac or Linux OS), meaning that each implementation of the software can be installed onto a physical system or a partition, such as a Virtual Machines system, virtual environments, virtual private servers, containers, guests and zones within the physical system.&nbsp; A physical system can contain multiple Operating System Instances. \
+&nbsp;**(\*):** License metric is per "per seat", meaning that the number of Authorized Users specified on the Invoice may use the software.
+A license must be obtained for each device on or from which the Product is used or accessed.
+When the Product is accessed remotely across using Terminal Server, Remote Desktop, Citrix XenDesktop or an equivalent method, a separate Product license is required to be assigned to each device from which the application is accessed, i.e. not the virtual machine on which the Product is installed. \
 **(\*\*):** concurrent (aka floating) licenses does NOT require a license server on premises.

 &nbsp;

-Each edition is available natively on the following platforms:
+Each edition is available natively for the following platforms:

 * &nbsp;
   * Windows: 64-bit
   * Mac OSX
   * Linux: 64-bit

-&nbsp;

-* **Smartphone Virtual Reality viewer:**&nbsp; this is an experimental application, available for free from Google Play or the Apple App store.&nbsp; It works either with CardboardVR-compatible glasses or with the Samsung Gear VR glasses.&nbsp; You need to provide your own compatible smartphone.&nbsp; Hackolade VR viewer does not allow creation or maintenance of database models.&nbsp; It only provides a VR viewing experience of models previously created with a Hackolade desktop edition.&nbsp; The model to be viewed needs has to be stored on a web server accessible by the smartphone.